sbalmt/xcheme/documents/operators.md

 ## Assignment operators

-The assignment operator is a binary operator that assigns to its left operand an expression in its right operand.
+The assignment operator is a binary operator that assigns to its left operand, an expression in its right operand.

 Syntax: